nfoste82/GPURayTracing/README.md

-# Realtime Path Tracing
+# Path Tracing using Compute Shaders
-Realtime 3D path-tracer running in a GPU compute shader in Unity, it does **not** require RT hardware (DXR/RT cores) or CUDA.
+3D path-tracer running in a GPU compute shader in Unity, it does **not** require RT hardware (DXR/RT cores) or CUDA.
 Full disclosure that LLMs were used to assist during the later work on this project.

 ## Features: